kaoutar-lakdim/Language-Identification-usingGaussian-Mixture-Models/README.md

 - [Conclusion](#conclusion)
 - [Problèmes](#problèmes)

+## Introduction
+This section provides an overview of the project, its objectives, the data used, and a descriptive schema.

+### Project Overview
+The Language Identification Project aims to develop a robust system for automatically identifying the language of a given text.
+By leveraging Gaussian Mixture Models (GMMs), we aim to achieve accurate language identification across various languages.

+### Objective of the Project
+The main objective of this project is to build a language identification system that can accurately identify the language of a given text sample.
+By utilizing GMMs and appropriate feature extraction techniques, we aim to achieve high accuracy and reliability in language identification.

+### Description of the Data Used
+In this project, we use a diverse dataset of text samples from different languages.
+The dataset includes a sufficient number of samples for each language to ensure comprehensive language coverage and accurate language identification.

+### Descriptive Schema
+A descriptive schema is developed to organize and represent the language identification system's structure, components, and processes.
+It provides an overview of the system's architecture, data flow, and the interaction between different modules.

 ## Prétraitement des données
 The preprocessing stage involves two main steps:
 1. **Élimination de silence**: Elimination des parties silencieuses du texte.